MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccmdusagecount-class.md

  Nonzero if this object has received the minimum amount of tracking data; otherwise 0.

 ### Remarks
  This method returns a nonzero value if the total count, `m_nTotalUsage`, of all tracked commands is equal to or larger than the initial count, `m_nStartCount`.
 By default, the framework sets the initial count 0.
-You can override this value by using the [CMFCCmdUsageCount::SetOptions](#cmfccmdusagecount__setoptions) method.
+You can override this value by using the [CMFCCmdUsageCount::SetOptions](#setoptions) method.

- This method is used by [CMFCMenuBar::IsShowAllCommands](../../mfc/reference/cmfcmenubar-class.md#cmfcmenubar__isshowallcommands) to determine whether to show all available menu commands.
+ This method is used by [CMFCMenuBar::IsShowAllCommands](../../mfc/reference/cmfcmenubar-class.md#isshowallcommands) to determine whether to show all available menu commands.

-##  <a name="cmfccmdusagecount__isfreqeuntlyusedcmd"></a>  CMFCCmdUsageCount::IsFreqeuntlyUsedCmd
+##  <a name="isfreqeuntlyusedcmd"></a>  CMFCCmdUsageCount::IsFreqeuntlyUsedCmd
  Determines whether the given command is frequently used.

 ```